Some separatist-minded Catalans urge civil disobedience

 But it is unclear how many civil servants would be willing to participate in general insubordination, particularly if they risk being fired.
 One of the major civil servants’ unions, the CSIF, rejected Romeva’s call for civil disobedience as “irresponsible.”

-The union “considers that the vast majority of public employees in Catalonia will be on the side of the law,” it said in a statement.
+The union “considers that the vast majority of public employees in Catalonia will be on the side of the law,” it said in a statement days before Article 155 was applied.

-One key area is whether Madrid takes direct control of Catalonia’s public media, as it has threatened.
+Civil servants said Monday that their first workday after the article’s application was generally unremarkable, if a bit uneasy for some.

-“It’s difficult to say what will happen, because we are regulated by parliamentary law,” said Monica Terribas, a prominent Radio Catalan journalist and news presenter, noting that local media were producing balanced reporting on all issues.
+“The day was very normal, there were no problems,” said Joan Maria Santis, the public sector coordinator of the Catalan branch of the Comisiones Obreras, or Workers’ Commissions, one of the largest trade unions.

-“The public media in Catalonia are very professional,” she said.
-“If they want to intervene in the editorial programs, the professionals will not allow that.”
+“Even though the state government has applied this intervention — which we think is crazy, but even though they have done it, they cannot give orders that would compromise the current legality,” he said.

-Catalonia’s three main public media outlets — TV3, Catalunya Radio and the ACN news agency — described Madrid’s threat as “a direct attack on the citizens of Catalonia and a denial of the right to true, objective, pluralistic, balanced information, a fundamental right in any democracy.”
+His union has not called for civil disobedience, and did not intend to, he noted.
+“Civil servants aren’t here to serve one government or another, but (to serve) the citizens.”

-Prime Minister Mariano Rajoy has been at pains to point out he wasn’t seeking to abolish Catalonia’s self-governance, but rather to secure it by removing regional officials who had gone rogue and broken the law by declaring a new country.
+Spanish Prime Minister Mariano Rajoy has been at pains to point out he isn’t seeking to abolish Catalonia’s self-governance, but rather to secure it by removing regional officials who have gone rogue and broken the law by declaring a new country.
 He has called a regional election for Dec.
 21.

 One of the most critical reactions could be from the region’s police force, the Mossos d’Esquadra, who had been seen by some as being too passive in not intervening to halt the Oct.
 1 vote.